pnp/PnP-Sites-Core/Core/Documentation.md

 > **container:** Name of the container to delete the file from

+## Core.Framework.Provisioning.Extensibility.ExtensibilityManager

+Provisioning Framework Component that is used for invoking custom providers during the provisioning process.

+Provisioning Framework Component that is used for invoking custom providers during the provisioning process.

+### Methods

+#### ExecuteExtensibilityCallOut(Microsoft.SharePoint.Client.ClientContext,OfficeDevPnP.Core.Framework.Provisioning.Model.ExtensibilityHandler,OfficeDevPnP.Core.Framework.Provisioning.Model.ProvisioningTemplate)
+Method to Invoke Custom Provisioning Providers.
+Ensure the ClientContext is not disposed in the custom provider.
+> ##### Parameters
+> **ctx:** Authenticated ClientContext that is passed to the custom provider.

+> **handler:** A custom Extensibility Provisioning Provider

+> **template:** ProvisioningTemplate that is passed to the custom provider

+> ##### Exceptions
+> **OfficeDevPnP.Core.Framework.Provisioning.Extensibility.ExtensiblityPipelineException:**

+> **System.ArgumentException:** Provider.Assembly or Provider.Type is NullOrWhiteSpace>

+> **System.ArgumentNullException:** ClientContext is Null>

+#### ExecuteTokenProviderCallOut(Microsoft.SharePoint.Client.ClientContext,OfficeDevPnP.Core.Framework.Provisioning.Model.Provider,OfficeDevPnP.Core.Framework.Provisioning.Model.ProvisioningTemplate)
+Method to Invoke Custom Provisioning Token Providers which implement the IProvisioningExtensibilityTokenProvider interface.
+Ensure the ClientContext is not disposed in the custom provider.
+> ##### Parameters
+> **ctx:** Authenticated ClientContext that is passed to the custom provider.

+> **provider:** A custom Extensibility Provisioning Provider

+> **template:** ProvisioningTemplate that is passed to the custom provider

+> ##### Exceptions
+> **OfficeDevPnP.Core.Framework.Provisioning.Extensibility.ExtensiblityPipelineException:**

+> **System.ArgumentException:** Provider.Assembly or Provider.Type is NullOrWhiteSpace>

+> **System.ArgumentNullException:** ClientContext is Null>

+#### ExecuteExtensibilityProvisionCallOut(Microsoft.SharePoint.Client.ClientContext,OfficeDevPnP.Core.Framework.Provisioning.Model.ExtensibilityHandler,OfficeDevPnP.Core.Framework.Provisioning.Model.ProvisioningTemplate,OfficeDevPnP.Core.Framework.Provisioning.ObjectHandlers.ProvisioningTemplateApplyingInformation,OfficeDevPnP.Core.Framework.Provisioning.ObjectHandlers.TokenParser,OfficeDevPnP.Core.Diagnostics.PnPMonitoredScope)
+Method to Invoke Custom Provisioning Providers.
+Ensure the ClientContext is not disposed in the custom provider.
+> ##### Parameters
+> **ctx:** Authenticated ClientContext that is passed to the custom provider.

+> **handler:** A custom Extensibility Provisioning Provider

+> **template:** ProvisioningTemplate that is passed to the custom provider

+> ##### Exceptions
+> **OfficeDevPnP.Core.Framework.Provisioning.Extensibility.ExtensiblityPipelineException:**

+> **System.ArgumentException:** Provider.Assembly or Provider.Type is NullOrWhiteSpace>

+> **System.ArgumentNullException:** ClientContext is Null>

+## Core.Framework.Provisioning.Extensibility.IProvisioningExtensibilityProvider

+Defines a interface that accepts requests from the provisioning processing component

+### Methods

+#### ProcessRequest(Microsoft.SharePoint.Client.ClientContext,OfficeDevPnP.Core.Framework.Provisioning.Model.ProvisioningTemplate,System.String)
+Defines a interface that accepts requests from the provisioning processing component
+> ##### Parameters
+> **ctx:**

+> **template:**

+> **configurationData:**

+## Core.Framework.Provisioning.Extensibility.ExtensiblityPipelineException

+Initializes a new instance of the ExtensiblityPipelineException class.
+This Exception occurs when there is an exception invoking a custom Extensibility Providers

+### Methods

+#### Constructor
+Initializes a new instance of the ExtensiblityPipelineException class with a system supplied message

+#### Constructor
+Initializes a new instance of the ExtensiblityPipelineException class with the specified message string.
+> ##### Parameters
+> **message:** A string that describes the exception.

+#### Constructor
+Initializes a new instance of the ExtensiblityPipelineException class with a specified error message and a reference to the inner exception that is the cause of this exception.
+> ##### Parameters
+> **message:** A string that describes the exception.

+> **innerException:** The exception that is the cause of the current exception.

+#### Constructor
+Initializes a new instance of the ExtensiblityPipelineException class from serialized data.
+> ##### Parameters
+> **info:** The object that contains the serialized data.

+> **context:** The stream that contains the serialized data.

+> ##### Exceptions
+> **System.ArgumentNullException:** The info parameter is null.-or-The context parameter is null.

+## Core.Framework.Provisioning.Extensibility.IProvisioningExtensibilityTokenProvider

+Defines an interface which allows to plugin custom TokenDefinitions to the template provisioning pipleline

+### Methods

+#### GetTokens(Microsoft.SharePoint.Client.ClientContext,OfficeDevPnP.Core.Framework.Provisioning.Model.ProvisioningTemplate,System.String)
+Provides Token Definitions to the template provisioning pipeline
+> ##### Parameters
+> **ctx:**

+> **template:**

+> **configurationData:**

 ## Core.Framework.Provisioning.Model.ComposedLook

 Domain Object that defines a Composed Look in the Provision Template